reggiemenson/heroes-vs-villains/README.md

     otherCharacters = this.props.location.state.compCharacters

 ```
-Once there I would push a character forward randomly and then filter them from the full array that was assign after the charaters selection.
+Once there I would push a character forward randomly and then filter them from the full array that was assign after the characters selection.

-The logic would then take center stage with the data pushed around on condition of the outcome which was a simply switch case function.
+The logic would then take centre stage with the data pushed around on condition of the outcome which was a simply switch case function.

 Wins were tallied with a different variable and on a lose condition this number would be checked.
-If it was more than 1, a card would be created with the amount of wins.
+If it was more than 1, a card would be created with the number of wins.

 ![](Readme-images/wins-in-row.png)

-## Challenges
+### Challenges

 The initial logic was eventually reworked as I wanted to provide a better user experience.
 Initially, there would be a change on each play regardless of the winner and the winner would retain their card while the loser would be discarded.
 I felt, however, that a new way would improve the user's experience and create a sense of achievement in the capture of cards that aren't their own as well as a desire to collect wins for a desired character.